hynek/svcs/README.md

 *svcs* (pronounced *services*) is a **dependency container** for Python.
 It gives you a central place to register factories for types/interfaces and then imperatively request instances of those types with **automatic cleanup** and **health checks**.

-It's a flexible [*Inversion of Control*](https://svcs.hynek.me/en/latest/glossary.html#term-Inversion-of-Control) container suitable for **dependency injection** or **service location**, while not requiring global state, decorators, or mangling of function signatures.
+It's suitable for implementing [Inversion of Control](https://svcs.hynek.me/en/latest/glossary.html#term-Inversion-of-Control) using either **dependency injection** or **service location** while not requiring global state, decorators, or mangling of function signatures.

 <!-- begin benefits -->
 Benefits: